hafizhadi/multiround-promo-fraud/README.md

 - Directly run 'notebook/example_experiment.ipynb'
 - Use the run the provided script in 'scripts/main.py'

-The tfinance dataset is available on request to the authors due to the size.
+At the moment only the tolokers dataset is hosted on github.
+In the meantime, please contact the corresponding author directly at hafizh(@)net.comp.isct.ac.jp for other dataset request.